Isabella Rossellini to head Cannes 'Regard' jury

 The shortlist for "Un Certain Regard", which tends to promote younger directors, will be announced Thursday along with the selections for the official competition.

-Last year's "Un Certain Regard" prize was awarded to "White God", a film by Hungarian director Kornel Mundruczo about a pack of dogs terrorizing the Hungarian capital Budapest.
+Last year's "Un Certain Regard" prize was awarded to "White God", a film by Hungarian director Kornel Mundruczo about a pack of dogs terrorising the Hungarian capital Budapest.

 (Reporting by Julien Pretot; Editing by Michael Roddy and Andrew Heavens)